 Hibiscus flowers are one of the most spectacular blossoms a container gardener can grow.
 The blooms are large, colorful and incredibly graceful.
 The foliage of the hibiscus plant is also beautiful - the dark green, glossy leaves, provide a wonderful contrast with the extravagant blooms.

-Growing hibiscus in containers is easy and can make any container garden feel luxurious and exotic.
+Caring for hibiscus is easy and can make any container garden feel luxurious and exotic.

-To find out the best way to grow hibiscus in containers, I spoke to Mike Rimland, known as the "Plant Hunter," from Costa Farms, one of the largest hibiscus growers in the world.
+To find out the best way to grow hibiscus, I spoke to Mike Rimland, known as the "Plant Hunter," from Costa Farms, one of the largest hibiscus growers in the world.
 Much of the following information was gleaned from our conversation.

 - Sun Requirements - While most plant tags will tell you that hibiscus takes full sun to partial sun, in reality, if you live somewhere hot and light, you should go more towards partial sun.
 In Northern climes, your hibiscus will probably be happier in full sun.